-Eric Gese completed his field work on 1 July 1993.
-He has returned to Wisconsin to compile and analyze data, prepare his dissertation and manuscripts for publication, and finish his course work.
-He and field assistants collected in excess of 2500 hours of coyote behavioral and foraging observations on more than 50 coyotes from 5 packs in Lamar Valley.
+Eric Gese completed all his field work on 1 July 1993.
+He and field assistants collected in excess of 2500 hrs of coyote behavioral and foraging observations on 49 resident coyotes from 5 packs (as well as 5 transients) in Lamar Valley.
 These data include more than 4400 predation attempts on small mammals.

-The 170-mile scat-survey transects conducted at the end of each biological season resulted in the collection of 300 to 400 samples per survey.
+His preliminary results show that Lamar Valley coyotes use mesic and shrub meadows for hunting, whereas roads and riparian areas are used primarily as travel pathways.
+However, the uses of these areas change throughout the year depending on snow depth and carrion availability.
+The 170-mile scat-survey transects conducted at the end of each biological season results in the collection of 300 to 400 samples per survey.
 We have subsampled 160 scats from each collection period and have begun analysis of food habits and estimates of prey biomass consumed.
 Preliminary results indicate that small mammals, especially voles, dominate the diet with ungulate remains becoming important in May through July (presumably elk calves) and late winter (mostly scavenging).